-Based on this analysis, for fiscal year 2019, we added Fitbit, Inc. and Steven Madden, Ltd. The peer group consists of the following 16 companies:
+Based on this analysis, for fiscal year 2020, we removed Capri Holdings Limited, Tapestry, Inc., Tiffany & Co. and Under Armour, and added Oxford Industries.
+The peer group consists of the following 13 companies:

 Abercrombie & Fitch Co.

-Caleres, Inc.

-Capri Holdings Limited

-Chicos FAS, Inc.

-Columbia Sportswear Company

-Deckers Outdoor Corporation
+Caleres, Inc. Chico's FAS, Inc. Columbia Sportswear Company Deckers Outdoor Corporation Fitbit, Inc. Genesco, Inc.

-Fitbit, Inc.

-Genesco, Inc.

-G-III Apparel Group, LTD

-Guess?, Inc.

-Steve Madden Ltd.

-Tapestry, Inc.

-Tiffany & Co.

-Under Armour, Inc.

-Urban Outfitters, Inc.

-Wolverine World Wide, Inc.
+G-III Apparel Group, LTD Guess?, Inc. Oxford Industries Steve Madden Ltd. Urban Outfitters, Inc. Wolverine World Wide, Inc.

 The Human Resources Department, with the assistance of Korn Ferry, obtains relevant data for each company from that company's SEC filings or as otherwise available.
 In addition, the Human Resources Department utilizes executive compensation surveys to benchmark comparable positions.
-The data reviewed by the Compensation Committee in setting fiscal year 2019 compensation included compensation information for each of the named executive officers identified by each company as well as each company's financial performance data.
+The data reviewed by the Compensation Committee in setting fiscal year 2020 compensation included compensation information for each of the named executive officers identified by each company as well as each company's financial performance data.
 From this company specific information as well as the surveys reviewed, our EVP of HR and Korn Ferry presented the data to the Compensation Committee by each compensation element.
 This data provided visibility into how the compensation of each of our NEOs compared to the peer group counterpart with respect to each compensation component and total compensation.
 The Compensation Committee evaluated base salaries, target bonuses, actual bonuses, equity awards and any other incentive programs for which we could obtain data.
-The Compensation

-Committee did not assign any particular weights or formulas to the individual elements of compensation at peer companies or shown in the surveys.
+The Compensation Committee did not assign any particular weights or formulas to the individual elements of compensation at peer companies or shown in the surveys.
 Rather, the Compensation Committee evaluated the compensation of each of the NEOs in light of the totality of the information reviewed for their peers.
+Stock Ownership Guidelines for NEOs In January 2016, stock ownership guidelines were implemented for the NEOs.
+Guidelines apply to all grants made on or after January 1, 2016.
+There is no required date to achieve the guideline, but executives must retain 50% of net shares acquired of company stock, upon vesting or exercise, until the guideline is met.
+As of March 30, 2021, our NEOs were in compliance with the guidelines.